onja-org/w2_bootstrap_layouts_and_components/README.md

     ```
 5. Open your browser to `http://localhost:3000`

-Check out the website in your browser -- pretty boring at the moment.
-Try opening the developer tools (press F12) and using the "Responsive Design Mode" (ctrl+shift+m when the developer tools are open) to see how this basic site responds to small screen sizes.
-It doesn't scale very well!
+You now have the basic website up and running.
+Check out the website in your browser -- it is pretty boring at the moment!
 We will see it transform as you complete the exercises.

 ### Running Tests
 To check your progress and ensure you're completing exercises correctly: